Our Board of Directors

 It’s exciting to support the West Virginia Botanic Garden, because it’s a place that cultivates connection with nature, others and self.
 This type of space is particularly important to provide balance in a world where everyday life is often experienced through digital technologies.

-- Registered Nurse/Health Educator
+- Retired Registered Nurse/Health Care Administrator/Health Educator

 - Resident of Morgantown since 1970